-At first, my family and friends found it quite weird that I could get paid to write for blogs, and even six years on, a lot of people are surprised that paid blogging exists.
+At first, my family and friends found it quite weird that I could get paid to write for blogs, and even eight years on, people are still sometimes surprised that paid blogging exists.
 It’s no big mystery, though.
 Like magazine and newspapers, blogs need regular content.
 Many generate revenue through advertising, and they need a constant stream of new articles to bring in readers.

 Writing for blogs typically means:

 - Regular work – often writing one or more posts every week

 - Flexibility over what you write about – most of the time, I’ve chosen my own topics

 - Quick payments, usually via PayPal

 - The chance to get your work in front of tens of thousands of people

-I’ve been paid anything from $20 – $100 per post, depending on the length and complexity.
-Around $50 for a 750 word post is a good rate.
+I’ve been paid anything from $20 – $300 per post, depending on the length and complexity.
+Around $50 for a 750 word post is a decent rate.

 Magazines often pay more per word – but they’ll also have longer turn-arounds, and higher requirements.

-When I write paid blog posts, I usually make $60-$70/hour.
+These days, when I write paid blog posts, I usually make $70/hour.
 (Including admin time.)
 I write fast!
 This is also my current standard hourly rate for any freelance writing.